 Leadership Education and Development (LEAD) Program

-The Leadership Education and Development (LEAD) Program is designed for female gastroenterologists to develop leadership skills through education, coaching, and networking.
+The Leadership Education and Development (LEAD) Program for women in GI is a program offering female gastroenterologists of all backgrounds an opportunity to enhance and energize their leadership skills through education, coaching, and building professional networks.
 The purpose of the LEAD program is to provide the knowledge and skills needed to enhance the path to leadership within academic or private practice medicine and within ASGE.
+Topics covered will range from strategic communication skills and negotiation practices, to management issues, public speaking, and conflict resolution/mediation skills.

 Program Participants and Commitment